 Methods for Resolving Conflicts and Disputes

-We are all familiar with the most traditional dispute-resolution process of our civil justice system: litigation and trial with a judge or jury deciding who is right or wrong - where someone wins and someone loses.
+What Are Your Options: We are all familiar with the most traditional dispute-resolution process of our civil justice system: litigation and trial with a judge or jury deciding who is right or wrong – where someone wins and someone loses.
 However, there are many other options available.
-Negotiation, mediation and arbitration - often called ADR or alternative dispute resolution- are the most well-known.
+Negotiation, mediation and arbitration, often called ADR or alternative dispute resolution, are the most well known.

 Whether you are involved in a family or neighborhood dispute or a lawsuit involving thousands of dollars, these processes should be considered.
-They are often the more appropriate methods of dispute resolution and can result in a fair, just, reasonable answer for both you and the other party.
+They are often the more appropriate methods of dispute resolution and can result in a fair, just, reasonable outcome for both you and the other party involved.
 Settlement and compromise have long been favored in the legal system.
-In fact, most cases that are filed in a court do settle.
-Only five percent of all cases filed go to trial.
-ADR procedures are excellent options for you in dealing with controversy, allowing you to reach resolution earlier and with less expense than traditional litigation.
+In fact, most cases that are filed in a court are settled and never go to trial.
+Only 5% of all cases filed go to trial.
+ADR procedures are excellent options for you in dealing with controversy, allowing you to reach resolution earlier with less expense than traditional litigation and allow you to maintain control of your legal matter.
 In fact, many courts require parties to consider some form of ADR before going to trial.
 The following processes describe ways to resolve disputes.

 Definition: Negotiation is the most basic means of settling differences.
 It is back-and-forth communication between the parties of the conflict with the goal of trying to find a solution.